OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

     }

-This requires a trip to the database, which will need to pull the entire Program entity, back to the Service which will then turn it into a Java object... which wil finally do what we actually wanted and check if the Program is null.
+This requires a trip to the database, which will need to pull the entire Program entity, back to the Service which will then turn it into a Java object... which will finally do what we actually wanted and check if the Program is null.
 Using an exists check, we can write code such as: